Yubico/arkg-rfc/draft-bradleylundberg-cfrg-arkg.md

     Input consists of an encapsulation public key `pk` and a domain separation parameter `info`.
-    `info` is an opaque octet string of arbitrary length.

     Output consists of a shared secret `k` and an encapsulation ciphertext `c`.